The Legend of Doom

 It is estimated that the original shareware version of Doom had been installed on over 10 million computers by 1995.
 Doom II, which was not released as shareware, sold over 2 million copies.

 As the success was rising so was the attention of those who would use the game as a poster child to show how video games were "destroying" or "corrupting" those who played video games.
-This was especially a hot topic after the Columbine High School incident - at the time, the largest school shooting in American history.
+This was especially a hot topic after the Columbine High School incident in 1999 - at the time, the largest school shooting in American history.
 Eric Harris and Dylan Klebold, the two teenage killers, had been reported to have played Doom countless times to cope with anger or frustrations.
 It was also thought that Eric Harris had made levels in which he recreated Columbine High School to use as a sort of school shooting simulator.
 This was merely a rumour, while Harris did make Doom maps, none of them were like a classroom or school.
 Doom became a target, along with music artists such as Marilyn Manson and violent movies, for a country attempting to explain the motivation for the killings.

 With the initial success of Doom, id Software decided to put out a sequel to further improve the new established series.
 Doom II: Hell on Earth was the name of the sequel and it was not that much different from it's predecessor.
 The game still used the Doom engine and was essentially the same game just with a different story, newer enemies, and the double barreled shotgun as a new weapon.
 Doom II was released October 10th 1994, except this one would actually have to be purchased as it was retail.
 Much like the first one, Doom II was successful and went on to sell over 2 million copies.